 Emerald Ash Borer (EAB) & Wood Utilization Plan

-With the emerald ash borer (EAB) already present in southeastern Wisconsin and confirmed in Madison, Dane County has taken steps to prepare for this invasive beetle’s arrival.
-With proactive preparation as its guiding philosophy, Dane County’s EAB and Wood Utilization Strategic Management Plan works to reduce the environmental impacts of the EAB within Dane County, mitigate the potential economic and social costs associated with control efforts and damage, and find ways to put wood formerly considered “waste” to positive and profitable use.
+The emerald ash borer (EAB) is now present in Dane County and confirmed throughout much of the state.
+Dane County has taken steps to prepare for this invasive beetle’s arrival through the County’s EAB and Wood Utilization Strategic Management Plan.
+This plan works to reduce the environmental impacts of the EAB within Dane County, mitigate the potential economic and social costs associated with control efforts and damage, and find ways to put wood formerly considered “waste” to positive and profitable use.
 Since an increased volume of wood residue will be among the EAB’s most significant consequences, the plan also outlines various options for dealing with wood materials—from infestations as well as potential storm events—in an economically and environmentally sound manner.

 - Dane County EAB Management Plan May 2009 (4.3 MB PDF)